Skip to content

 • user_data - (Optional) The base64-encoded user data to provide when launching the instance.
 The text length must not exceed 16 KB.

-Configure additional volumes of the instance besides specified by the image.
+Configures additional volumes of the instance besides specified by the image.

 To find out more information for an existing image to override the configuration, such as device_name, use the EC2 API.